metabase/metabase/docs/administration-guide/databases/snowflake.md

 The `Role` and `Schema` fields are optional.
 Specifying a role will override the database user's default role.
 So, if for example, the database user is `REPORTER` with default role `REPORTER` but also has access to role `REPORTERPRODUCT` then filling in `REPORTERPRODUCT` in the `Role` field will ensure that role is used instead of the user's default which is `REPORTER`.
 If no schema is passed, then all schema available to that user and role will be listed as folders in the Metabase UI.

-All other fields, excluding the password, must be entered in upper case.
+- **All other fields must be entered in upper case**.
+Excluding the password.